ma2web/horizon/README.md

 2- Makeing store management a bit more clean

-3- Also we can move the global command search into the context store

-4- Theme configuration
+3- Theme configuration

-5- Creating all ui kit components like input, typography, card,... inside the component
+4- Creating all ui kit components like input, typography, card,... inside the component